Why UI/UX design is your web app's conversion engine

 The pattern: possessive pronoun + specific outcome.

-For example, changing a button from "Register" to "Continue" contributed to a $300 million revenue increase for a major retailer.
+A frequently cited UX case study, published by UX researcher Jared Spool, found that changing a button from "Register" to "Continue" contributed to a $300 million annual revenue increase for a major e-commerce site.
 This simple shift removed the perception of forced account creation.

 Multiple competing CTAs create decision paralysis.
 The Paradox of Choice suggests that too many options lead to anxiety and inaction.